Finite choice, convex choice and finding roots: Separation results for finite and convex choice

-\begin{corollary} $\ic{\leq n} \leq_W \xc{n-1}$ \begin{proof} Given a set of up to $n$ points, we can use Proposition \ref{prop:vandermonde} to turn them into the vertices of a proper simplex.
-The convex hull is computable as a closed set, and we can use $\xc{n-1}$ to pick a point inside the convex hull.
-Then Proposition \ref{prop:simplexchoice} allows us to recover one of the vertices, which by Proposition \ref{prop:vandermonde} suffices to obtain an element of the original set. \end{proof} \end{corollary}
+\begin{cor} $\ic{\leq n} \leqW \xc{n-1}$ \begin{proof} We show $\C_{\uint,\sharp \leq n} \leqW \xc{n-1}$ instead.
+Given a set of up to $n$ points in $\uint$, we can use Proposition \ref{prop:vandermonde} to turn them into the vertices of a proper simplex in $\uint^{n-1}$.
+The convex hull is computable as a closed set by Proposition \ref{prop:convexhull}, and we can use $\xc{n-1}$ to pick a point inside the convex hull.
+Then Proposition \ref{prop:simplexchoice} allows us to recover one of the vertices, which by Proposition \ref{prop:vandermonde} suffices to obtain an element of the original set. \end{proof} \end{cor}

-\begin{theorem} $\ic{=n} <_W \ic{=n+1}$ \begin{proof} By Corollary \ref{corr:icnrichcompact}, we can freely change the space we are working in among any rich computably compact computable metric space.
-We start with an $n$-point subset of $\uint$ and apply Proposition \ref{prop:vandermonde} to obtain the vertices of a proper simplex of dimension $n - 1$.
-Then we use Proposition \ref{prop:addpointtosimplex} to obtain a set of cardinality $n+1$ containing the vertices of the simplex and some additional point.
-This is a valid input to $\ic{=n+1}$ (using Corollary \ref{corr:icnrichcompact} again), and we obtain one of the points, which certainly is inside the proper simplex.
+\begin{thm} $\ic{=n} \leW \ic{=n+1}$ \begin{proof} By Corollary \ref{corr:icnrichcompact}, we can freely change the space we are working in among any rich computably compact computable metric space.
+We start with an $n$-point subset of $\uint$ and apply Proposition \ref{prop:vandermonde} to obtain $n$ affinely independent points in $\uint^{n-1}$.
+Then we use Proposition \ref{prop:addpointtosimplex} to obtain a set of cardinality $n+1$ containing the $n$ previous points and some additional point in the interior of their convex hull.
+This is a valid input to $\ic{=n+1}$ (using Corollary \ref{corr:icnrichcompact} again), and we obtain one of the points, which certainly is contained in the convex hull.
 Hence, Proposition \ref{prop:simplexchoice} allows us to find one of the vertices, which by Proposition \ref{prop:vandermonde} is sufficient to compute one of the points in the original set.

-That the reduction is strict follows from Propositions \ref{prop:cntoicnplusone} and \ref{prop:cntoicn}. \end{proof} \end{theorem} Note that while $\ic{\leq n} \leq_W \ic{\leq n+1}$ is trivially true, the positive part of the preceding result is not obvious.
+That the reduction is strict follows from Propositions \ref{prop:cntoicnplusone} and \ref{prop:cntoicn}. \end{proof} \end{thm} Note that while $\ic{\leq n} \leqW \ic{\leq n+1}$ is trivially true, the positive part of the preceding result is not obvious.